mrpmorris/Reducible/Source/Tutorials/03-CompositeReducers/README.md

 #### Requirement 3
 We might need to use this pattern in many places in our application.
-We don't want to run the risk of forgetting to call one of these reducers in one of the places we places we implement the pattern, but we also don't want to recreate the original reducer in a more complex form.
+We don't want to run the risk of forgetting to call one of these reducers in one of the places we implement the pattern, but we also don't want to recreate the original reducer in a more complex form.

 Instead, we can let ***Reducible*** combine the two reducers into a single reducer automatically.